Hydrotherapy for dogs

 Pool session

 For pool sessions your dog will work with a trained hydrotherapist in the pool.
-The water is kept at a comfortable temperature of about 30 degrees to help ease any pain and stiffness.
+The water is kept at a comfortable temperature to help ease any pain and stiffness.

 Your dog may need to wear a buoyancy aid and the therapist will guide them through exercises in the water.

-The therapist will tailor the session to your dogs need and can adjust the exercises to suit.
-Canine hydrotherapy sessions are usually about 20-40 minutes long.
+The therapist will tailor the session to your dog's needs and can adjust the exercises to suit.
+Duration of canine hydrotherapy sessions can vary, but are usually about 20-40 minutes long.

 Fitness swim

-You shouldn’t need a referral for a fitness swim session as it doesn’t involve any physiotherapy.
+You shouldn’t need a referral for a fitness swim session as it doesn’t involve any physiotherapy and doesn’t require any veterinary referral.
 For this, your dog just gets to have a good workout in a heated pool.

 Some pools will even let you get in with your dog.